xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/classes_and_attributes.md

 ### Deleting Product Class Attribute(s)

-Use the **Trash** icon opposite a product class attribute name to marked the respective attribute for deletion on the product class details page.
+Use the **Trash** icon opposite a product class attribute name to mark the respective attribute for deletion on the product class details page.

 ![pc-attr-trash.png]({{site.baseurl}}/attachments/ref_2ydGVBck/pc-attr-trash.png)